infiniteloop98/infinite-time-progress-bar/README.md

 # Usage

+1. include this files in your layout:

+* `/dist/css/infinite-time-progress-bar.min.css`
+* `/dist/js/infinite-time-progress-bar.min.js`

-1. Put this html in your layout
+2. Put this html in your layout

 ````
 <div id="my-time-progress-bar" class="infinite-time-progress-bar fade hide">